CodingIsaac/cybersecurity_fundamentals/cyberKillChainSteps.md

 This step represents a pivotal moment where the attacker transitions from preparation to action.
 The exploit serves as the gateway to deeper access, laying the foundation for subsequent malicious activities.</p>

 <h3><b>Activities of the Adversary:</b></h3>
-<p>At this stage, attackers utilize their understanding of the target's environment and execute their carefully crafted tools.
+<p>At this stage, the attacker utilizes their understanding of the target's environment and execute a carefully crafted tools.
 Common adversary actions include:</p>

 - Executing exploits targeting hardware vulnerabilities.
 - Exploiting software or operating system vulnerabilities.